-My second strategy is a bit more elegant.
-I purchased a birdbath de-icer.
+My second DIY birdbath strategy is a bit more elegant.
+This time I purchased a birdbath de-icer.
 This cool little gadget sits in the bottom of any birdbath to turn it into a heated birdbath.
 You can even use it in a plastic birdbath, so I got one for my backyard plastic saucer.
 Because this birdbath is shallower, birds can both drink and bathe in it.
-(It’s always a little amazing watching birds take a bath of a cold day.
+(It’s always a little amazing watching birds take a bath on a cold day.
 Brrrrr!)

 I purchased the Allied Precision BDT250 Bird Bath De Icer from Amazon.
 It has a ten-foot cord.
 Because my saucer was out in the yard, I needed to purchase an additional Master Electrician 20-Foot 16/3 Vinyl Landscape Outdoor Extension Cord and Hot Headz Extension Cord Safety Seal Water Resistant Cord Cover for where the de-icer cord and the extension cord come together.

-The de-icer is thermostatically controlled so that you don’t have to worry about outside temps or water temps.
-Once the weather warms up in the spring, I’ll bring it in to store until next winter.
+The de-icer is thermostatically controlled so you don’t have to worry about outside temps or water temps.
+Still, once the weather warms up in the spring, I’ll bring it in to store until next winter.

 GFCI For Birdbath Safety

 With either of these solutions, you need an outdoor electrical outlet with a GFCI (Ground Fault Circuit Interrupter.)
+This is a safety feature that will trip the outlet off if the de-icer or heated bowl overheat/burn out, something that is not uncommon with these products over time.
 If you don’t already have this, you might need an electrician to set that up for you.

 So how do they work?
-Very well.
-Here on the east coast, we had an actual blizzard and got about 30” of snow.
-Both DYI heated birdbaths stayed clear of ice.
+Very well (with some caveats).
+Here on the east coast one year, we had an actual blizzard and got about 30” of snow.
+Both DIY heated birdbaths stayed clear of ice.
 The snow built up around them kind of like the cone of a volcano, so I did need to clear away snow to provide easier access.

-Note: I still use my DYI birdbaths but I’ve also added a commercial birdbath, the Studio-M Birdbath Artpole which is my new favorite.
-I now use the de-icer in it during the winter.
+2020: I still use one DIY birdbath but I’ve also added a commercial birdbath, the Studio-M Birdbath Artpole which is my new favorite, as well as a porch mounted birdbath with an optional heated bowl and a simple inexpensive unheated birdbath.
+I currently use the de-icer in the Studio-M birdbath during the winter.
 I’m really liking it.
 Being off the ground keeps cats away and the stainless steel bowl is very easy to clean.

 More Posts on Birdbaths